trento-project/docs/guides/manual-installation.md

 PORT=4000
 TRENTO_WEB_ORIGIN=trento.example.com
 ```
+> **Note:** Add `CHARTS_ENABLED=false` in Trento web configuration file if prometheus is not installed or you don't want to use the charts feature of Trento.

-Optionally, the alerting system to receive email notifications can be enabled adding these additional entries:
+Optionally, the [alerting system to receive email notifications](https://github.com/trento-project/web/blob/main/guides/alerting/alerting.md) can be enabled by setting `ENABLE_ALERTING` to `true` and adding these additional entries:

 ```
 # /etc/trento/trento-web